SebKuzminsky/zenbot/README.md

 #### If you drew the board edge as a graphic polygon

 Click "Board cutout" -> "Generate Geometry".

+In the resulting "Geometry Object", set these options:

+* "Cut Z": Maybe -1.800 mm (-0.070 inch).
+1 oz copper clad board is about 0.065" thick, so this should cut through with a reasonable margin.

+* "Feed Rate": 127 mm/min (5.0 inch/min)

+* "Multi-Depth": enabled

+* "Depth/pass": 0.5 mm (0.200 inch)

+Note: "Travel Z", "Tool dia", and "Spindle speed" should all have correct values from the application defaults we set earlier.

+Click "Create CNC Job" -> "Generate".

+In the resulting "CNC Job Object", click "Export G-Code".

 #### If you drew the board edge as graphic lines & arcs